omnunum/rym_metadata/README.md

-# Beets RateYourMusic Plugin
+# RYM Metadata Scraper

-A beets plugin that scrapes genre information from RateYourMusic using Camoufox browser automation with proxy support for Cloudflare bypass.
+A flexible RateYourMusic metadata scraper that can be used as a beets plugin or standalone library.
+Scrapes genre and descriptor information using Camoufox browser automation with proxy support for Cloudflare bypass.

+## Dual Usage

+This package supports two usage patterns:
+1. **Beets Plugin**: Integrates with beets music library management
+2. **Standalone Library**: Can be imported into other tools (like streamrip forks)

 ## Installation